-Lollypop Beach is a blog about transitions and belonging.
+Lollypop Beach is a website about transitions and belonging.
 It’s where my tap tap tapping on the keyboard led me back to my hometown of Geelong, to a healthier lifestyle, a creative community, family comfort and new love.

 From my own experiences, I’m here to remind you that no matter what kind of diagnosis or upheaval you may be faced with, there is light, hope and joy waiting for you.